 Is this not the cutest mini dessert you’ve ever seen?
 One of the most popular recipes on my blog is this incredibly easy No-Bake Oreo Cheesecake.
 While I love no-bake cheesecake, it’s not quite the same as a regular cheesecake.
 I actually had plans to make these Mini Oreo Cheesecakes the same night that I received a mini cheesecake pan as a Christmas gift.
 As soon as I opened the box I was so excited!
 Once I got home, I got to work in the kitchen on these mini cheesecakes.
 Since then I’ve become completely obsessed with my mini cheesecake pan!

 If you’ve never seen a mini cheesecake pan before, they’re similar to a muffin pan.
 The main difference is that they have a small hole in the bottom so you can easily push your cheesecake out of the pan.
-Here’s one that’s similar to the one I own.
+Here’s the same pan that I own and here’s another one that’s similar.
 If you make mini cheesecakes often, a mini cheesecake pan is definitely worth the investment.
 If you don’t have one, then you can also use a regular muffin pan for this recipe (not a mini muffin pan, a regular 12-count muffin pan).
 Just make sure to line the muffin pan with some cupcakes liners, so you can easily remove the cheesecakes from the pan.

 To make this recipe, you’ll start out with a simple homemade Oreo crust.
 Nothing too difficult here, just some Oreo crumbs and a little melted butter.
 You’ll press the crust into each cavity of the pan and bake it for about 5 minutes.
 Want to make this recipe even easier?
 You can skip making the crust and just use an Oreo for the crust on the bottom of each mini cheesecake.
 If you do use an Oreo for the bottom of each cheesecake, you can just add the filling and then bake them.